Luis Bordón: Awards

 He won 18 artistic trophies throughout Brazil and the United States as well as being honored with the degree of "Commentator" by the State Governor of São Paulo, for having met with numerous cultural programmes.

 In 2001 UNESCO gave him the medal Orbis Guaraniticus, coined in the house of Monagas Paris, specially designed for the personalities of art and culture, plus many other prizes.

 His discs were launched at special events held in Brazil, USA, France, Spain, Portugal, Netherlands, Japan, Venezuela Argentina, Mexico, Colombia, and other countries.

 He settled for 3 years in the United States, with a special visa granted by the government of that country to whom he demonstrated an extraordinary talent in the field where he flourished.
-He was special guest of a famous Japanese airline to make presentations in the land of the rising sun, and in the Netherlands he was specially convened to interpret his Paraguayan harp at the inauguration of a television channel.
+He was special guest of a Japanese airline to make presentations in their country, and in the Netherlands he was specially convened to interpret his Paraguayan harp at the inauguration of a television channel.

-He returned to Paraguay and continued composing and interpreting the Paraguayan harp.
+He returned to Paraguay and continued composing and interpreting scores for the Paraguayan harp.
 He made a duet with his son Luis Bordón Junior, who accompanied him with the guitar.

 Death

-In February 2006, he received a tribute-and at that time he expressed his desire to conduct a large harp concert, but it was cut short when he died on April 14, 2006 at the age of 80.
+In February 2006, he received a tribute-and at that time he expressed his desire to conduct a large harp concert, but it was cut short when he died on April 14, 2006, at the age of 80.